AnoshaSameti/Logistic_Regression_Gradient_from_scratch/README.md

 ## 🧠 Logistic Regression

-The model first calculates the linear combination:
+The Logistic Regression calculation starts with the linear combination:

 $$
 z = Xw + b